adasMatt/BasicCorePlotForPhys440/README.txt

 # BasicCorePlotForPhys440 - see files within Shared folder here if anything is unclear.
+This example should plot y = x with CorePlot.

 Start new project as usual